Smuggle

 }, 12))

-As brought up above, a field-path can be passed as fn value
+As brought up above, a fields-path can be passed as fn value

 instead of a function pointer.
 Using this feature, the Cmp